Skip to content

 Validation

-Use the online validator to check SWF documents in your browser.
-Paste JSON, pick a conformance example, and see errors instantly.
+Use the playground to try SWF in your browser.
+Paste JSON, pick a conformance example, and see validation results instantly.

 For programmatic validation, POST SWF JSON to /api/validate: